 OAAs have been heavily used in IPOs on a segment of the German market called "Neuer Markt" which can best be compared to the NASDAQ in the U.S., since it represented the primary market segment for high-growth stocks in Germany from 1997 to 2002.
 The fact that in the late stage of the Neuer Markt there was not a single IPO without an OAA raises the question why this instrument has become so popular in Germany.
 In the literature it is often argued that the existence of such a contract is in the best interest of the issuer, the underwriting bank, and the IPO investor.
 However, some sources also emphasize that underwriting banks tend to use the OAA merely in line with their self-interest, which does not necessarily match with the interests of the issuers and the investors.
-Given these controversial opinions it becomes important to briefly discuss who would actually suffer wealth losses when OAAs are given to the underwriting banks for free, i.e. without an explicit payment from the underwriter, which seemed to be common practice in IPOs on the Neuer Markt.
-Here we have
+Taranto (2000) takes the view that at the IPO investment banks have market power and behave according to their profit maximization calculus, i.e. they maximize the total profit resulting from the gross spread, the OAA and other sources, including aftermarket trading.
+Given these controversial opinions it becomes important to briefly discuss who would

-&lt;sup>3 See for instance Hansen, Fuller and Jangjigian (1987) and Muscarella, Peavy and Vetsuypens (1992).
+See for instance Hansen, Fuller and Jangjigian (1987) and Muscarella, Peavy and Vetsuypens (1992).